Federal University Oye Ekiti

 Federal University Oye Ekiti is a government-owned and operated Nigerian university.
-The university has two campuses located in the ancient cities of Oye-Ekiti and Ikole-Ekiti respectively.
+The university has two campuses located in the ancient cities of Oye-Ekiti and Ikole-Ekiti.
 The university was founded in 2011 as one of the federal universities established by the federal government of Nigeria during the administration of President Goodluck Jonathan.

 Undergraduate

-Federal University Oye Ekiti offers undergraduate programmes in fields of specialization which include Agriculture, Arts, Law, Management Sciences, Social Sciences, Engineering, Education, Pharmacy, College of Medicine and Sciences.
+Federal University Oye Ekiti offers undergraduate programmes in the fields of Agriculture, Arts, Law, Management Sciences, Social Sciences, Engineering, Education, Pharmacy, College of Medicine and Sciences.

 The university has twelve faculties and a school of postgraduate studies.

 Federal University Oye-Ekiti is poised towards the advancement of education in Nigeria especially in all the fields of interest.
 Since 2011, offers have been given to students across relevant educational backgrounds to undertake studies in all the faculties in the university.
 The school had its first graduating set in 2015, with its first convocation in April 2017.

-Federal University Oye-Ekiti (FUOYE) was one of the nine Federal Universities established by the Federal Government of Nigeria, pursuant to an executive order made by the former President of the Federal Republic of Nigeria, His Excellency, Dr. Goodluck Ebele Jonathan, GCFR.
+Federal University Oye-Ekiti (FUOYE) was one of the nine federal universities established by the government of Nigeria, pursuant to an executive order made by the former President of Nigeria Dr. Goodluck Ebele Jonathan.